mekline/MakeMetasforStims/ontology sketch.md

 string Citation (doi)
-string Creator (person responsible) string Contact email list Stimulus Types <- Creator may not provide all dependencies, we should be able to reconstruct list Variants - If each item in a set has multiple versions (e.g. sad, happy, angry of actor 1, actor 2, and so on), list them here
+string Creator (person responsible) string Contact email list SetTypes <- Creator may not provide all dependencies, we should be able to reconstruct them list ItemConditions - If each item in a set has multiple versions (e.g. sad, happy, angry of actor 1, actor 2, and so on), list them here (with variable name)

 ###Linguistic
 string Language